 I surprised countless hares on this trip.
 It was funny to see them bolt off across paddocks when I startled them.
 If I was on a forest road then they would run down the road until I couldn’t see them any more instead of just running off into the fields.

 Just after Dörröd I crossed a main road and began a slight climb towards the Romeleåsens Golf Club.
 The trail runs right through the golf course and just before the club house there was a shed with a sitting area and a water tap.
 I stopped here for a short 10 minute break making sure to drink a lot of water before leaving.

 On exiting the golf course the trail takes you higher up until you can see over the entire region from a nice little rocky overlook.
-You can see this area on the graph below at about the 10 km mark.

 Then the trail turns a sharp right heading south and through a cow populated nature reserve.
 Luckily the cows only discovered me just as I was about to exit the reserve.
 If you are a long time reader of my blog then you will know that I dislike cows as they just seem to want to run me down 😭.
 I was already making plans in my head about how I would bypass this part of the trail on my way back.
 You can actually see it on the recorded route above in the middle, between the two main roads.
 The bottom track is where I walked on the flip flop back again and the top track takes you around the golf course and through the “cow reserve” on my way to the lake.